flutter/website/src/docs/development/platform-integration/platform-views.md

   features might not work.

 * Hybrid composition requires Flutter 1.22.
-This mode appends the native `android.view.View` to the view hirarchy.
+This mode appends the native `android.view.View` to the view hierarchy.
 Therefore, keyboard handling, and accessibility work out of the box.
 Prior to Android 10, this mode may significantly reduce the frame throughput (FPS) of the Flutter UI.
 See [performance][#performance] for more.